laminas/laminas-view/docs/book/v3/migration/v2-to-v3.md

 In previous versions of laminas-view the [Json View Helper](helpers/json.md) made use of the [laminas-json](https://docs.laminas.dev/laminas-json/) library which enabled encoding of [JSON Expressions](https://docs.laminas.dev/laminas-json/advanced/#json-expressions).
 Support for this library and the expression finder feature has been removed.

+In an MVC context, it was possible, in version 2, to provide a response object to the helper.
+Invoking the helper would set the appropriate response headers for a JSON payload.
+This is no longer possible and the method `setResponse` has been removed.

 ## Removed Class and Traits